Elhameed/alu-higher_level_programming/python-hello_world/README.md

 #  Python - Hello, World

-This directory contains task projects based on the basic introduction of the python programming language.
+This directory contains task projects on the basic introduction to python programming language.

 ## Tasks :page_with_curl: